 4. Create a social content calendar

 Planning is an essential part of ensuring social media success.
 By planning your social posts ahead of time, you will be able to post more regularly, which in turn will lead to more consistent results.
-Creating a content calendar for social media allows you to hone in on your social efforts and create a well-thought-out strategy that can get you better results with less time.
+Creating a content calendar for social media allows you to hone in on your social efforts and create a well-thought-out strategy that can get you better results in less time.

 Note that having a social calendar in place doesn’t mean you cannot deviate from it.
-If there’s a hot topic trending in your industry, add a post in about it.
+If there’s a hot topic trending in your industry, add a post about it.
 Don’t be afraid to adjust your calendar when needed!